‘Dance Moms’ Not Cancelled: Abby Lee Miller & More Original Stars Might Leave

 The second sentencing is on February 24, where it will be the turn of Miller’s team to convince the court to give the dance instructor probation instead of prison time.

-Stinson’s confirmation suggests that the show is far from being cancelled.
+Stinson’s confirmation suggests that the show is far from being canceled.
 The question now is what the cast will look like when Dance Moms returns for Season 8.

 On their Instagram, Brynn Rumfallo, mini team members Lilliana Ketchman and Elliana Walmsley, and Dance Moms Season 7 newcomer Maesi Caes hinted they are returning for the new season by posting the image that Stinson tweeted.